Skip to main content

 RoleData typeUsed for

-Plan generationMonthly intakeComputing timeline, allocations, action items
+Plan generationMonthly intakeComputing envelope allocations, plan tier, action items

 Immutability and history

 Monthly intake snapshots are never overwritten.
 Each POST /financial-intake creates a new record.
 The most recent snapshot is always used for plan calculations.
-This gives you a full history of how the user's financial situation changed over time.

 Currency handling